 You can now collect the seeds, and pack them in Ziplock plastic bags.
 Make sure to press the air out of the bag to keep the seeds in an airtight state.

 Lastly, keep your pomegranate seeds or arils in the freezer.
-They can be stored this way for up to a year!
+You can store the pomegranates this way for up to a year!

 Now you’ll have a steady supply of fruity goodness for your family to enjoy.